It's back-to-school season, and students and parents alike are getting ready for the big move.

 Well, in a nutshell, anything can happen.

 They may be young and on their own for the first time, but that doesn't mean they can't be held liable for accidents in their apartment or room.
 If the landlord doesn't salt the walkway in the winter, that is the landlord's negligence.
-But if your child has friends over and someone trips over their Xbox One or PS4 controller and hurts themselves, your child could be held financially responsible for the injuries.
+But if your child has friends over and someone trips over their Xbox One or PS4 controller and is hurt resulting in a missed semester, your child could be held financially responsible for the injuries (and the tuition fees).

 Liability also provides coverage for accidental damage they may cause to their unit or even other parts of the building.
 For example, if your student gets adventurous in the kitchen and causes a fire, a tenant insurance policy will likely cover the damage to their apartment along with damage to the neighbouring units.